 When discussing the bottom-line benefits of safety with management, they must understand the relationship between indirect and direct accident costs.

 According to the National Safety Council, when considering all industries nationally, the average direct and indirect claim costs for a lost-time injury is over $40,000, and a fatality can cost over $1 million.

 Indirect costs average 2.7 times the direct costs.
 However, it's important to understand that indirect costs may be much higher.
 Here are three important points to remember when estimating indirect to direct accident cost ratios:

-(COST ÷ INVESTMENT) X 100
+(COST ÷ INVESTMENT) X 100 = % ROI

-Now you have some ammunition to help motivate and increase top management commitment to make an investment in safety.
+Now you have some ammunition to help motivate and increase top management commitment to invest in safety.
 You'll receive many more tips and ideas about this throughout the course.
 An important step in making sure the above ideas are effectively applied is to develop an action plan to get top management commitment.
 An action plan is nothing more than a set of long-term strategies and short-term tactics ("how" statements).

 Take a closer look at some of the key elements of an effective recommendation.